dineo-matla/RPG_Dragon-Repeller/README.md

 ## How to Play

-1. Open **live site:**[https://tharros-dragon-rpg.netlify.app/]tructions to explore, buy weapons, and fight monsters.
+1. Open **live site:**[https://tharros-dragon-rpg.netlify.app/] in your browser.
+2. Follow on-screen instructions to explore, buy weapons, and fight monsters.
-2. Try to increase your stats and defeat stronger enemies!
+3. Try to increase your stats and defeat stronger enemies!

 Enjoy the adventure!